hapax/hapax.github.io/assets/teaching.md

-Although Ramanujan's work still strikes me as semi-mystical, many results on infinite series, equally baffling and exciting to the outsider, are low-hanging fruit with calculus at our disposal.
+Although Ramanujan's work still strikes me as semi-mystical, many results on infinite series, equally baffling and exciting to the outsider, are easy pickings with the long arm of calculus.
 In our case, we'll cook up an infinite series for $\pi$ based on the inverse sine.
 First, recall the derivative: